cosmos/governance/state_of_cosmos_governance_2021.md

 # State of Cosmos Governance

-> Governance and decision-making processes within the Cosmos ecosystem in August 2021
+> Governance and decision-making processes within the Cosmos ecosystem as of August 2021

 ## Cosmos View of Governance